LinYuanWai/DbgNativeFlow/README.md

 🔧 Overview
 DbgNativeFlow is a collection of native x64dbg extensions designed for practical reverse engineering workflows.
-No dependencies, no scripting frameworks, no heavy UI layers — just pure C++ and fast, predictable behavior.
+No dependencies, no scripting frameworks, no heavy UI layers — just pure C++ and Win32 API fast, predictable behavior.

 The goal is simple: